Welcome to the online home of composer Christopher Lee.

 Skywriting will be performed by flutist Angela Longo at the Dana Hall School in Wellesley, Massachusetts on Sunday, February 3 at 2:00 p.m.
 The recital will take place in Beveridge Hall.

-A new work, Zodiacal Light, for violin, viola, flugelhorn and electronics, will be premiered by the Californian electro-acoustic ensemble SoundProof on their Fall 2012 tour, including an October 11 performance at the Electronic Music Midwest Festival at Lewis University near Chicago.
+A new work, Zodiacal Light, for violin, viola, flugelhorn and electronics, was premiered by the Californian electro-acoustic ensemble SoundProof on their Fall 2012 tour, including an October 11 performance at the Electronic Music Midwest Festival at Lewis University near Chicago.
 View the score here.

 The Texas A&M University-Kingsville Wind Symphony will perform Up on Tuesday, November 15 in Kingsville, Texas, under the direction of Brian Shelton.

 Skywriting for alto flute will be performed by Kelly Mollnow Wilson at the National Flute Association Convention in Charlotte, North Carolina, on Sunday, August 14, 2011.
 The 11 a.m. performance will be part of a special concert honoring the renowned flutist and teacher Katherine Borst Jones.
 Here's a link to the NFA's convention page.

 In June I joined the music faculty of the Dana Hall School in Wellesley, Massachusetts, where I'll be assisting with the design of a new music curriculum and teaching composition, music theory, percussion and piano.